BettyEhnvall/Mire_chronosequence/README.md

-# Mire_chronosequence
+# Sävar Rising Coastline Mire Chronosequence

 ## NDVI scripts in GEE

-July point level
+July point and mire level extraction in Google Earth Engine for the years 2017-2022.

 ## Whitebow tools